liuxjep/iam/mnginfra.md

 # Managing classic infrastructure access
 {: #mngclassicinfra}

 You can update permissions for classic infrastructure services or add device and VPN subnet access for a user at any time.
-To access the classic infrastructure permissions, go to **Manage** &gt; **Access (IAM)**, select **Users**.
+To access the classic infrastructure permissions, go to **Manage** &gt; **Access (IAM)** in the console, select **Users**.
 Then, select the user's name that you want to update access for, and click **Classic infrastructure**.
 {:shortdesc}

 You must be assigned the Manage users classic infrastructure permission and be an ancestor of the user within the classic infrastructure user hierarchy.
 Account owners have full access to the account, so they do not see the permissions on the page.
 Individual users can't edit their own permissions, and they also don't see permissions on the page.